vRP-framework/vRP/README.md

 #### Inventory

-The inventory is autosaved and, as the wallet, empty upon death.
+The inventory is autosaved and, as the wallet, gets empty upon death.

 ```lua
 -- PROXY API